drocheam/optrace/docs/source/usage/tma.rst

 Overview
 ______________

-A ray transfer matrix analysis object |TMA_link| allows for the analysis of the paraxial properties of a lens or lens setups.
+A ray transfer matrix analysis object, the |TMA_link|, provides paraxial analysis features for a lens or lens setup.
-It is computed for the current state of the geometry and stores the properties for a specific wavelength.
+Available properties include focal lengths, nodal points, optical powers and more.
-These for instance include focal lengths, nodal points, optical powers and more.
+They are calculated for a specific wavelength and the current state of the geometry.

-Defining the Geometry for the Analysis
+Defining the Analysis Geometry
 __________________________________________

 **Group/Raytracer**

-From a :class:`Raytracer <optrace.tracer.raytracer.Raytracer>` with a specific geometry the |TMA_link| object is calculated with the member function :meth:`tma() <optrace.tracer.geometry.group.Group.tma>`.
+From a :class:`Raytracer <optrace.tracer.raytracer.Raytracer>`, the |TMA_link| for the full geometry is calculated with the method :meth:`tma() <optrace.tracer.geometry.group.Group.tma>`.

 .. testcode::